Municipal Stadium (Muehlebach Field)

 Backstory and Context

-While housing the Negro League’s longest-running franchise makes Municipal Stadium historically important, the field is even more important in Negro League history because it house four Colored World Series.
-These four series came in 1925, 1926, 1942, and 1946.
+The ballpark was also the site of the first Colored World Series in 1924 between Hillsdale of the Eastern Colored League and the Kansas City Monarchs, champion of the Negro National League.
 During its time, Municipal Stadium featured many hall of famers including some of the Negro League’s greatest pitchers, such as Bullet Rogan, José Méndez, and Hilton Smith.
-During the entire lifespan of the American Association, the only ever perfect game, which was thrown by Carl de Rose, came in 1947 at Municipal Stadium.
+During the entire lifespan of the American Association, the only perfect game, which was thrown by Carl de Rose, came in 1947 at Municipal Stadium.
 In 1955, a major league baseball team, the Philadelphia Athletics, came to the field as well.
 Their arrival led to renovations that raised rent prices, which then forced the Kansas City Monarchs to leave the stadium after the 1955 season.

 1960 was a big year for Municipal Stadium as it hosted both the Major League Baseball All-Star Game and the final Negro Leagues East-West Game.
 However, the year 1960 was the last big year for Municipal Stadium, though it did remain the home of the Kansas City Athletics until their move to Oakland, California in 1968.
 Consequently, 1968 became the first year in its history that Municipal Stadium didn’t feature any professional baseball games.
 After that, it was the home of the Kansas City Royals from 1969-1972.
 Following the 1972 season, the Royals moved to a new stadium, and Municipal Stadium became empty.
 Today, part of it is used as a community garden, and part sits as an empty lot.